Siege of Belgrade (1456): Aftermath

+It is claimed that after the defeat, while he and his army were retreating into Bulgaria, the failure as well as the ensuing loss of no less than 24,000 of his best soldiers angered Mehmed in such a manner that, in an uncontrollable fit of fury, he wounded a number of his generals with his own sword, before ordering their executions.

 However, the Hungarians paid dearly for this victory.
-Plague broke out in the camp, from which John Hunyadi himself died three weeks later (August 11, 1456).
+Plague broke out in the camp, from which John Hunyadi himself died three weeks later in Zimony, Hungary (later Zemun, Serbia) on 11 August 1456.
 He was buried in the Cathedral of Gyulafehérvár (now Alba Iulia), the capital of Transylvania.

 As the design of the fortress had proved its merits during the siege, some additional reinforcements were made by the Hungarians.
 The weaker eastern walls, where the Ottomans broke through into the upper town were reinforced by the Zindan Gate and the heavy Nebojša Tower.
 This was the last of the great modifications to the fortress until 1521, when Mehmed's great-grandson Suleiman eventually captured it.

-Noon Bell
+Noon bell

 Pope Callixtus III ordered the bells of every European church to be rung every day at noon, as a call for believers to pray for the defenders of the city.
-The practice of the noon bell is traditionally attributed to the international commemoration of the victory at Belgrade and to the order of Pope Callixtus III, since in many countries (like England and the Spanish Kingdoms) news of the victory arrived before the order, and the ringing of the church bells at noon was thus transformed into a commemoration of the victory.
-The Pope didn't withdraw the order, and Catholic and the older Protestant churches still ring the noon bell to this day.
+The practice of the noon bell is traditionally attributed to the international commemoration of the victory at Belgrade and to the order of Pope Callixtus III, since in many countries (like England and the Spanish kingdoms) news of the victory arrived before the order, and the ringing of the church bells at noon was thus transformed into a commemoration of the victory.
+The Pope did not withdraw the order, and Catholic and the older Protestant churches still ring the noon bell to this day.